 On 22 April 2020, the company announced that Hannu Leinonen will leave the Board of Directors of Nurminen Logistics Plc as of 22 April 2020.

 On 15 June 2020, the company announced that the Board of Directors appointed Irmeli Rytkönen as the Chairperson of the Board’s Audit Committee.

 EVENTS AFTER THE REVIEW PERIOD

 No significant events occurred after the review period.

 Next financial release

-Nurminen Logistics announces the release date for Financial Statement from the year 2019 and other dates for releasing financial information during 2020 in December 2019.
+Nurminen Logistics will announce the release date of the Financial Statement for the year 2020 and other dates for releasing financial information during 2021 in December 2020.

 Certain statements in this bulletin are forward-looking and are based on the management’s current views.
 Due to their nature, they involve risks and uncertainties and are susceptible to changes in the general economic or industry conditions.